AngeloLasala/Echocardiography/README.md

     - `pip install -e .`: reinstall the packege

 - GPU note for Lixus user.
 Use the comand `nvidia-smi --query-gpu=utilization.gpu --format=csv --loop=1` to chech the usage of GPU

+- Create the requirements.txt file: use the comand `pipreqs --force` the flag --forve enable to overwrite old version
 ## Usage

 ### Regression